dontlearncpp/YOLO-DCow/README.md

 Using our predict code,  the segmentation image was get as shown, and it was into a point cloud with dep2point.py
 ![image](https://github.com/dontlearncpp/YOLOv8-with-RGB-D-and-AFFP/assets/103402250/0fb74830-da11-4623-b90b-e2e9660a0ede)

-## If this code is helpful to you, please cite our related paper.
-Yang, G., Li, R., Zhang, S., Wen, Y., Xu, X., & Song, H. (2023).
-Extracting cow point clouds from multi-view RGB images with an improved YOLACT++ instance segmentation.
-Expert Systems with Applications, 230, 120730.